kaskol10/bloggrify/content/posts/gpu-mig-k8s.md

 I'm a Platform Engineer Architect specializing in cloud-native technologies and engineering leadership.
 I focus on building efficient, collaborative engineering processes and documentation.
 I'm a Golden Kubestronaut with a passion for Cloud Native technologies.

-If you have questions, want to share your experience, or need help with your setup, feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/ramiroalvfer/) or [contact me](/contact) for more information.
+If you have questions, want to share your experience, feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/ramiroalvfer/) or [contact me](/contact) for more information.